🛸 FREE SHIPPING OVER $99 🛸 90-DAY GUARANTEE

 Consumers should give no weight to the word natural on products.
 Even a product made wholly in a laboratory without plant products can be called “natural.”

-This is possibly why the DEA has not cracked down on delta 8 THC.
+This is possibly why the DEA has not cracked down on delta 8 THC and other hemp derived products containing psychoactive compounds.
 Since there are federal regulatory gaps on the term natural, delta 8 THC can easily be considered a natural product.
 Although some lab work is necessary, the product is still derived from plants.
 This could be a part of any enforcement delays.

 How to Use Delta 8 THC?